ministryofjustice/opg-dora-metrics/README.md

 As the workflow api has limited filtering abilities, all workflows within a time period are retrieved.
 The API has an uppoer limit of 1000 per request, so to reduce the odds of data being limited each month is called indvidually.
 This can cause the generation to be slow.

-Output from this report is stored at `./outputs/github_deployment_frequency/*` and should contain `raw.json` and a series of markdown files which can then be pushblised by our documentation site.
+Output from this report is stored at `./outputs/github_deployment_frequency/*` and should contain `raw.json` and a series of markdown files which can then be published by our documentation site.

 There are markdown files for releases per month overall, releases per month per team (github team) and releases per month per repository.
 Each of these include the total and average per weekday.